laboon/JBefunge/README.md

 ### Easy Method

-1. If you are running on a Unix-like system, you should be able to execute the `compile.sh`, `run.sh`, and `runTests.sh` scripts to compile, run, and run the tests, respectively.
+1. If you are running on a Unix-like system (i.e. anything using `bash` or similar shell), you should be able to execute the `compile.sh`, `run.sh`, and `runTests.sh` scripts to compile, run, and run the tests, respectively.

 ### Compilation of Source and Tests